 This is because we want the calculator to be able to create an amortization schedule using whatever parameters you want to use.
 This behavior is a feature!
 After all, there is no such thing as a "correct" loan payment.
 The payment amount is correct as long as both the lender and debtor agree to it!

-ABOUT DATES - This calculator now allows irregular length first periods.
+About the loan origination date (start date) and first payment due date - This calculator now allows irregular length first periods.
 That is, the calculator calculates the exact amount of interest due even when the initial period is shorter or longer than the other scheduled periods.
 This will result in payment amounts as well as interest charges that do not match other calculators.
 If you want to match other calculators then set the "Loan Date" and "1st Payment Date" so that the time between them equals one full period as set in "Payment Frequency".
 Example: If the "Loan Date" is May 15th and the "Payment Frequency" is "Monthly," then the "1st Payment Date" should be set to June 15th, that is IF you want a conventional interest calculation.
-See the end of the "Help" text for some more details.
+See amortization with dates — first period interest & year-end totals for details about the long and short period interest options.

 Of course, you can always leave the dates set as they are when the calculator loads.